SSI - Sécurité des SI

 univjfb@gmail.com.

 Jean-Francois Berthevas is Associate Professor of Information Systems at La Rochelle University School of Management, France.
-He is member of the Centre de Recherche Lithoral.
+He is a member of the Laboratory EOLE.
+He has been in charge of the “Digital and Society” interest group since 2022.
 His current research focuses on information security and behavioral issues, and on the digital transformation of organizations.
 He is Director of the School of Management at University La Rochelle (France).
-He has 10 years of experience as an IT specialist and 7 years as manager in the field of cybersecurity.
+He has 10 years of experience as an IT specialist and 7 years as a manager in the field of cybersecurity.
 He published two articles in Systèmes d’Information et Management.

 richet.iae@univ-paris1.fr.